 After college, Linda worked as a technician for 3 years at The Upjohn Company, before attending graduate school.
 Her PhD thesis at Washington University in St. Louis was on the mechanisms of insulin-stimulated glucose transport.
 After graduate school, she lived in, Australia, Switzerland and Madison, Wisconsin where she did postdoctoral research on intracellular membrane trafficking.
 She came to Penn in 2000 and has taught Vertebrate Physiology and Introductory Biology along with directing the Introductory Biology laboratories.
-She also directs the Biomedical Research Academy, a summer high school program that runs each July.

 B.S., Biology, Bucknell University